-The stock market’s relentless march upward has pushed the prices of many companies higher.
-As investors bid up good and bad businesses alike, it can be hard to discern which companies are the best for long-term investors.
+When the stock market marches higher, it pushes the prices of many companies higher along with it.
+But as investors bid up good and bad businesses alike, that can make it hard to discern which companies are the best dividend stocks for long-term investors.

 These companies all have very healthy Dividend Safety Scores, which measure a firm’s most important financial metrics to gauge how likely it is to cut its dividend in the future.

-Let’s take a look at 10 of the safest dividend growth stocks in the market.
-These companies generate excellent free cash flow, maintain safe payout ratios, are committed to rewarding shareholders with healthy dividend increases and have bright long-term outlooks.
+Let’s take a look at nine of the safest dividend stocks in the market.
+These dividend-paying companies generate excellent free cash flow, maintain safe payout ratios, are committed to rewarding shareholders with healthy dividend increases and have bright long-term outlooks.

-With more than 65 years of existence, the company has gained recognition as one of the trusted national brands.
+With more than 65 years of operations, this dividend stock has gained recognition as one of the trusted national brands.
 Over the years, Lowe’s has developed an extensive line of thousands of products for maintenance, repair, remodeling and decorating across lumber and building materials, tools and hardware, lawn and garden, paint, kitchens, outdoor power equipment and home fashion categories.

 The company serves a wide spectrum of “do-it-yourself” and “do-it-for-me” customers, including homeowners, renters and professional contractors from different construction trades.